-Job hunting is a draining process, but what adds to the challenges of such a process is coming across requirements you don’t know the meaning of.
-Let’s say the list of requirements for the application includes a professional reference(s).
-“What is a professional reference,” you might ask yourself.
-If you don’t have the answer to that question, it’s okay because that’s where we come in.
+Job hunting is a draining process, but what adds to the challenge is coming across requirements you don’t know the meaning of.
+Let’s say the list of requirements for the application includes a professional reference.
+But, what is a professional reference?

 What Is a Professional Reference?